 Dr. Connie Kasari and colleagues examined how a UCLA-developed approach to personalized autism intervention, known as SMART, can be used by researchers to improve how they evaluate new treatments.

 Dr. Catherine Lord and colleagues provided important information about the highly variable development of autism symptoms and the severity among very young children.Dr.
 Michael Gandal, Dr. Daniel Geschwind, and colleagues found significant overlap in gene-expression patterns in the brains of people with autism, schizophrenia or bipolar disorder.
+These findings published across two landmark papers in the journal, Science, were foundational work as part of the PsychENCODE consortium funded by NIHM.

 Dr. Michael Gandal and Dr. Daniel Geschwind